 working hours: Mon-Thu 8-01; Fry-Sat 8-02; Sun 8-01

 Bar Necci is a historic café in the popular district Pigneto.
 It is famous among Rome’s educated people because one of the favorite cafes of a Roman, rebel contemporary writer, now passed away.
-I like to visit anytime because the staff is very kind, the coffee good, there is a good choice of sweet and savoury treats to go with your coffee.
+I like to visit anytime because the staff is very kind, the coffee good, and there is a good choice of sweet and savoury treats to go with your coffee.
 You can sit outside, in the courtyard, lots of tables with heating columns in a jolly atmosphere.
+This is the best cafe in Rome‘s Pigneto district.

 10. THE BRITISH CORNER